epicbinlee/xjdlb.github.io/source/_posts/configure hadoop on ubuntu and connect to eclipse on ubuntu or win10.md

 mathjax: true
 ---

-This article describes how to configure hadoop2.7.6 on ubuntu and connect to hadoop2.7.6 using eclipse on ubuntu and windows 10 respectively.
+This article describes how to configure hadoop2.7.6 on ubuntu and connect to hadoop2.7.6 using eclipse on ubuntu and win10 respectively.

 <!-- more -->

 ## **prerequisites**
 - **server**
-1. windows 10
+1. win10
 2. vmware workstation pro 12
 3. Ubuntu 16.04.4 LTS
 4. hadoop 2.7.6 [download](http://hadoop.apache.org/releases.html)